I love tea. I'd prefer it any time over soft drinks or juice. I love drinking many types of tea, from the slightly bitter Chinese Pu-

 8. The cake must be cooled upside down; stick the tin on a tall heavy bottle, leave until cake is completely cool before removing it from the tin.

-- When mixing the yolk mixture, ensure that no lumps remain to ensure a smooth batter after adding egg whites.
+no lumps remain to ensure a smooth batter after adding egg whites.
 You don't want to be deflating the mixture whilst attempting to get rid of those lumps!

 - An indication as to when the whites are ready, a small 'peak' will form when you pull up your beaters.
-After reaching that stage, whip for another minute on low speed to stabilise the air bubbles.
+After reaching that stage, whip for another minute on low speed to

 - Mix gently when incorporating the two mixtures.
 Usually, just to be on the safe side, I use a spatula upon the second addition.